 “Unlike a court proceeding,” Lightsong mumbled, glancing over at the priests who were still talking about sanitations.
 “Those seem to last an eternity, according to the accounting of Gods.”

 The storyteller didn’t break stride at the interruption.
 “Breath.
 The years leading up to the Manywar were the years of the Five Scholars, and the discovery of new Commands.
 To some, this was a time of great enlightenment and learning.
-Others call it the darkest time in the days of men, for it was the day that we best learned to exploit one another.”
+Others call them the darkest days of men, for it was the day that we best learned to exploit one another.”

 He began to drop two handfuls of dust, one bright yellow, the other black.
 Siri watched, amused.
-He seemed to be slanting what he said toward her, careful not to offend her Idris sensibilities by speaking too highly of Breath and its exploitation.
+He seemed to be slanting what he said toward her, careful not to offend her Idris sensibilities.

-But, what did she really know of such thing?
-Lightsong had a lot of Breath--she could tell by the way that colors grew more vibrant around him.
+But, what did she really know of Breath?
+Lightsong had a lot of it--she could tell by the way that colors grew more vibrant around him.
 But, she’d rarely even seen any Awakeners in the Court.
-Even if she had, she wouldn’t really care.
+Even when she did, she didn’t really care.
 The monks had spoken against such things, but, well, she had paid about as much attention to them as she had her tutors.

-“One of the Five Scholars made a discovery,” Dust continued, pulling out some white confetti, made of scrunched up pieces of paper with writing on them.
+“One of the Five Scholars made a discovery,” Dust continued, pulling out some white scraps, made of scrunched up pieces of paper with writing on them.
 “Commands.
 Methods.
 The means by which a Lifeless could be created from a single breath.

 “This, perhaps, seems a small thing to you.
 I mean no insult, your majesty, but you must look at the past of this kingdom and its founding.
 It came from the servants of a Returned, and was developed by an aggressive, expansive mercantile effort.
 It controlled a very lucrative section of land which, through the discovery and maintenance of the northern passes--mixed with increasingly good navigation techniques--was becoming more and more prized a jewel to the outside world.”

 He paused, and his second hand came up, dropping little bits of metal which fell to the stonework with a sound not unlike falling rain.
 “And so, the war came,” he said.
 “The Five Scholars split, and some kingdoms gained the power of Lifeless, when others did not.
 Some kingdoms had weapons others could only envy.
 On this, history and stories agree.
-Military advantage means war.”
+Military advantage means war.

 “And so, to answer the God’s question, my story claims one reason for the Manywar.
 The ability to create Lifeless so cheaply.
 Before the discovery of the single breath command, Lifeless had cost dozens, even hundreds, of Breaths to make.
 What good is a extra soldier--even a Lifeless one--if you can only gain one for every five hundred people you already have?
-However, being able to create a Lifeless with a single breath. . .one for one. . .that doubles an army’s size, in theory.
+However, being able to create a Lifeless with a single breath. . .one for one. . .that can double an army’s size.
 Twice as many soldiers.
 And half of them don’t need to eat.”

 The metal stopped falling.

-“Lifeless are not stronger than regular men,” he said.
+“Lifeless are not stronger than regular men,” Dust said.
 “They are the same.
 They are not more skilled than regular men.
 They are the same.
 However, not having to eat like regular men?
 That makes a difference to armies.
 And that advantage was enormous.”

 “And the royal family,” Siri said.
 “They split away because they didn’t agree with what Klad was doing.
 They saw moral problems with using Lifeless in such a way?”